ms584/To-Do-list-manager_FInalProject/README.md

 **[https://to-do-list-manager-73ch.onrender.com](https://to-do-list-manager-73ch.onrender.com)**

-*(Note: The free tier on Render may cause the backend to "spin down" after 15 minutes of inactivity.
-The first request after a break might take 30-60 seconds while the service "wakes up.")*
+*(Note: The free tier may cause services to "spin down" after 15 minutes of inactivity.
+The first login might take 30-60 seconds to wake up the services.)*

 ---